Others Say

 Sam-by-UPS-truck

-— Dr. Samuel E. Matteson, Physics, University of North Texas
+— Dr. Samuel E. Matteson, Professor Emeritus, Physics, University of North Texas

 Marla-Fredericks-small